MBausson/Barrel/README.md

 //	Schedules a job to be ran in 2 seconds from now scheduler.Schedule<SimpleJob>(ScheduleOptions.FromDelay(TimeSpan.FromSeconds(2)));

+//  Schedules a High priority job.
+Will run before any other job if the concurrent job limit is reached.
+//  Default is Medium.
+scheduler.Schedule<SimpleJob>(ScheduleOptions.FromPriority(JobPriority.High));

 //	Blocking call that waits for all jobs to be complete await scheduler.WaitAllJobs();
 ```